symfony/symfony-docs/reference/configuration/security.rst

 .. tip::

-    A simple technique to make your tests much faster when using BCrypt is to set the cost to ``4``, which is minimum value allowed, but only in the ``test`` environment.
+    A simple technique to make tests much faster when using BCrypt is to set the cost to ``4``, which is the minimum value allowed, in the ``test`` environment configuration.

     .. _reference-security-firewall-context: